manifoldmarkets/manifold/docs/docs/api.md

   answer.
 For numeric markets, this is a string representing the target bucket, and an additional `value` parameter is required which is a number representing the target value.
 (Bet on numeric markets at your own peril.)
+- `limitProb`: Optional.
+A number between `0.001` and `0.999` inclusive representing the limit probability for your bet (i.e. 0.1% to 99.9% — multiply by 100 for the probability percentage).
+  The bet will execute immediately in the direction of `outcome`, but not beyond this specified limit.
+If not all the bet is filled, the bet will remain as an open offer that can later be matched against an opposite direction bet.
+  - For example, if the current market probability is `50%`:
+    - A `M$10` bet on `YES` with `limitProb=0.4` would not be filled until the market probability moves down to `40%` and someone bets `M$15` of `NO` to match your bet odds.
+    - A `M$100` bet on `YES` with `limitProb=0.6` would fill partially or completely depending on current unfilled limit bets and the AMM's liquidity.
+Any remaining portion of the bet not filled would remain to be matched against in the future.
+  - An unfilled limit order bet can be cancelled using the cancel API.

 Example request: